wiserfirst/wiserfirst.github.io/_posts/2015-10-17-making-first-contribution-to-phoenix-framework.md

-Actually editing the file is really simple: just delete the older version of Bootstrap in `installer/templates/static/app.css` and paste in the [latest version of Bootstrap](http://getbootstrap.com/getting-started/#download).
+Actually editing the file is really simple: just delete the older version of Bootstrap in `installer/templates/static/app.css` and paste in the [latest version of Bootstrap][].
 And of course make sure the tests still pass and verify the home page of a new Phoenix app still looks the same as before.

 ## Verification

 You can run the tests by `mix test` in root directory of Phoenix source code, which is pretty simple.
 But for verifying the home page after my updates, I need to briefly review how Phoenix was installed.
-As of today, the latest version of Phoenix is 1.0.3 and according to the [Installation Guide](https://hexdocs.pm/phoenix/installation.html), it can be installed by
+As of today, the latest version of Phoenix is 1.0.3 and according to the [Installation Guide][], it can be installed by running:
-running:

 ```bash
 mix archive.install https://github.com/phoenixframework/phoenix/releases/download/v1.0.3/phoenix_new-1.0.3.ez